GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Detailed Quantitative Results

-\textbf{Extended Scene Graph-Conditioned Fine-Tuning.} \cref{tab:langauto_lmdrive_templates} and \cref{tab:langauto_bevdriver_templates} complement \cref{tab:sg_augmented_ft} from the main paper by reporting complete benchmark-wise results for LMDrive and BEVDriver, respectively.
+\textbf{Extended Scene Graph-Conditioned Fine-Tuning.} Table~\ref{tab:langauto_lmdrive_templates} and Table~\ref{tab:langauto_bevdriver_templates} complement Table~\ref{tab:sg_augmented_ft} and ~\ref{tab:sg11} from the main paper by reporting complete benchmark-wise results for LMDrive and BEVDriver, respectively.
 All configurations use Actor-Only graphs and compare SG11 (train and test-time) and SG01 (test-time-only) settings across serialization formats and prompt templates V2 and V3.
 While the main analysis focuses on overall means, these detailed results are provided for completeness.